Enzymes and Proteins: A Comprehensive Guide

 - X-ray Crystallography: Uses X-rays to determine the atomic structure of proteins.

-- NMR Spectroscopy: Uses nuclear magnetic resonance to determine protein structure and dynamics.
+- NMR Spectroscopy: Uses nuclear magnetic resonance to determine protein structure and dynamics in solution.

-- Molecular Modeling: Builds 3D models of proteins based on experimental data.
+- Molecular Modeling: Builds 3D models of proteins based on experimental data and theoretical calculations.

 Data Analysis